 If the child is under 12, he or she may be considered a party in the case.
 If the child is over 12 years of age, he or she will be considered a party in the case.
 In either instance, the court will name a representative for the child, usually called a "guardian ad litem."
 The guardian ad litem will appear in court on the child's behalf and represent what is in the child's best interest.

-If a mom uses the state child support services, the agency has the authority to require the mother, child and alleged father to submit to genetic tests to determine the biological father.
+If a mom uses California Child Support Services, the agency has the authority to require the mother, child and alleged father to submit to genetic tests to determine the biological father.
 Genetic testing is required when the mother also requests child support or in connection with a mother's request for welfare or other public benefits.

 If the case is brought to court, the county superior court has the authority to order genetic testing on the mother, alleged father and child.
 If the alleged father refuses to cooperate, the judge may consider the dad's noncooperation as evidence of paternity.